 Then, of course, there are the battles.

 Like Battle Chess, the appeal here is entirely in seeing the capture animations.
 When pieces would move to capture, the board fades and a cutscene plays.
 The outcome is predetermined by the rules of chess, but the excitement and anticipation comes from how the pieces will meet their end.
-Miles Dyson evades a T-1000, only to have it skewer him through some elevator doors.
+Dyson evades a T-1000, only to have it skewer him through some elevator doors.
 Sarah Connor knocks the Terminator Queen into an industrial compactor, before casually pressing a button to crush it.
-Like Mortal Kombat fatalities, you’re working to see the creative destruction.
+Like Mortal Kombat fatalities, you’re here to see the creative destruction.

 And when those animations do play, well, this is some dodgy CGI.
 Granted, this was the early 90s and everyone was still learning.
-They probably did the best they could knocking out multi-day renders on an Amiga.
+They probably did the best they could with knocking out multi-day renders on an Amiga.
 Regardless, the results have not aged well.
 Marionette humans, who run with their limbs fully extended, look goofy.
 The Terminator King’s almost C-3PO face looks cringey.
 The insistence on having the spider walker’s “eyes” fall out and dangle every time it dies is… odd?
 And throughout, you’re going to see a lot of sharp polygons and unconvincing chrome effects.
 If early CG makes you roll your eyes, this isn’t the game for you.

-While the engine plays decent chess, most of the advanced options from Grandmaster Chess are removed.
+And while the engine plays decent chess, most of the advanced options from Grandmaster Chess are removed.
 Beginners can’t choose for valid moves to be shown.
 You cannot edit the board to set up specific scenarios.
 There’s no modem play option.
-You cannot create a custom book of opening moves.
+You cannot create a custom book of opening AI moves.
 You can’t show the computer’s analysis, and the decisions it makes are essentially a black box.
 You won’t get the same features to help you learn or improve your game.